LegoTypes/ha-synthetic-sensors/docs/cookbook.md

   - device_identifier "circuit_a1" → Device "Circuit - Phase A" → `sensor.circuit_phase_a_current`

-This automatic naming ensures consistent, predictable entity IDs that clearly indicate which device they belong to, while avoiding conflicts between sensors from different devices.
+This automatic naming ensures consistent, predictable entity IDs that clearly indicate which device they belong to, while avoiding conflicts between sensors from different device